bevyengine/bevy-website/content/learn/book/control-flow/messages.md

 ## Reading & Writing Messages

-Messages function based on *writing* them in response to something happening and *reading* them to perform some functionality as a result.
+Messages function based on *writing* them in response to something happening and *reading* them at a later point to perform some functionality.
 Lets work through an example to showcase how and why messages should be used in your application.
 To do this we'll be creating a very basic scoreboard update mechanic for a king-of-the-hill style gamemode.
 Before we jump into the code, lets assess our objectives for the scoreboard update:

 - Update each player's score based on if they control the hill.
 - End the game when a player's score reaches 500.

 For simplicity's sake, let's assume that we've already set up the systems that will tell us which player controls the hill and a mechanism to end the game once a player's score reaches 500.
 We can start by defining our `Message`, which in this case is called `ScoreboardUpdate` and contains a tuple tracking the player (`Entity`) and the update value (`i32`).
 We'll initialize and update it with `App::add_message` to keep things simple.

 ```rust
 // Our ScoreboardUpdate message which will tell our ScoreboardUpdate to update the score